TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Core/README.md

 ﻿# TourmalineCore.AspNetCore.JwtAuthentication.Core
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/.NET?label=tests%20and%20build)

-The library can be used for all projects based on .NET Core 3.0 - .NET Core 6.0.
+The library can be used for all projects based on .NET Core 3.0 - .NET 9.0.

-Readme for usage on [.NET Core 3.0 - .NET Core 5.0](Usage%20for%20old%20.NET.md).
+Readme for usage on [.NET Core 3.0 - .NET 5.0](Usage%20for%20old%20.NET.md).

 We are using Microsoft.AspNetCore.Authentication.JwtBearer with RSA for signing the keys.
 This library contains middleware and authentication extensions.